JohnnySusp/LegalFedLLM/README.md

     └── accepted/
 ```

+A downloaded Client dataset is written to a temporary path and accepted only
+after schema, dataset ID, semantic hash and sample-order verification.
+The cache
+identity is bound to the round ID and manifest hash.

-A Client package is first written as pending state.
-Only after a matching
+A Client Knowledge Package is first written as pending state.
+Only after a
-Coordinator receipt is returned is the exact package and its round-bound adapter
+matching Coordinator receipt is returned is the exact package and its round-bound
-snapshot committed as accepted state.
-Accepted package/snapshot pairs are treated
+adapter snapshot committed as accepted state.
+Accepted package/snapshot pairs are
-as immutable for that round.
+immutable for that round.

 Writes use temporary files followed by atomic replacement.
-Direct local execution
+Direct execution
 defaults to `./data/...`; Compose overrides these paths with `/data/...` volume
 mounts.
-The same design is portable to Windows filesystems, Linux, Docker volumes
-and Podman volumes.

 ## Security included now

-The protocol-first milestone implements:
+The current implementation includes:

 - Ed25519 identities and signatures;
 - canonical JSON signing;
 - SHA-256 manifest, package, dataset and candidate-artifact hashes;
 - registered Client public keys;
 - signed Coordinator manifests;
-- signed Client Knowledge Packages;
-- signed Host Knowledge Packages;
+- signed Client and Host Knowledge Packages;
 - round-bound manifest hashes;
-- nonces and timestamp skew checks;
+- nonces and timestamp-skew checks;
 - duplicate Client submission rejection;
-- replay tracking for seen nonces and package hashes, including authenticated
+- replay tracking for seen nonces and package hashes;
-  packages later rejected by policy or safety checks;
 - package-size limits;
 - exact model-profile verification;
-- exact dataset, sample-order, top-k and alignment-profile verification;
+- exact dataset ID, semantic hash and sample-order verification;
+- selected-Client authorization for D^P download;
+- Client cache binding to the round and manifest;
+- Host verification of D^P against the signed manifest;
+- Host verification of D^V identity, version and separation from D^P;
-- strict Host identity, signature, manifest, dataset and accepted-adapter-version
+- strict Host identity, signature, manifest and adapter-version verification;
-  verification before Client synchronization;
 - authenticated Client administrative endpoints;
 - immutable accepted Client package and adapter-snapshot binding;
 - finite-number and shape validation;